-Investigating the link between blood vessels and bone damage in inflammatory arthritis
+Ankylosing spondylitis: The link between blood vessels and bone damage

 Lead applicant - Dr Amy Naylor

 Amount of the original award - £574,685.87